clamytoe/data-engineering-zoomcamp/week_2_workflow_orchestration/demo/gcp-notes.md

 > **NOTE:** Making changes to **RRule** from the GUI is not supported.

-The scheduld job will continue to run as long as **Orion** is up and running and the Deployment has an **Agent** running.
+The scheduled job will continue to run as long as **Orion** is up and running and the Deployment has an **Agent** running.
 You also have the option of toggling it off.

 ![deployment](/images/notes/deployments.png)